Struggling with a ribeye? Don’t know how to cut a whole ribeye into steaks? I’ve got it covered for you!

 Get knives specifically made for cutting steaks.
 Usually, they’ll be a bit curved than the usual kitchen knives.

-Also, cooking thicker steaks while balancing tenderness and flavors is difficult for cooks who are not usually used to cooking.
+Also, cooking thick steaks while balancing tenderness and flavors is difficult for cooks who are not usually used to cooking.

 There will be excess fat on the steak.
 Especially a thin outer layer and at one end.
 Cut these fats only.
 Let the rest stay for tenderness.

-Measure your steak and see if it fulfills your expectation.
+Measure your steak and see if it fulfills your expectations.
 If it’s too thick or too thin, make necessary adjustments while cutting the next piece.
 Cut all pieces following the same way.